 ii The SICAV

 The Swiss SICAV is a special corporate vehicle governed by the CISA and subject to the supervision of FINMA.
-The Swiss SICAV's corporate purpose is limited to the collective management of its own assets.
+The corporate purpose of the Swiss SICAV is limited to the collective management of its own assets.
 Unlike a licensed fund administration company, a SICAV may not perform other activities or services, even ancillary ones such as the management of third-party assets.
 The Swiss SICAV is in many respects based on the model of the Luxembourg SICAV.
 The CISA distinguishes between self-managed and externally managed SICAVs.
-The relevant criterion is to determine whether the SICAV performs its own administration, or whether such administration is delegated to a licensed fund administration company.
+The relevant criterion is whether the SICAV performs its own administration or whether such administration is delegated to a licensed fund administration company.
 The Swiss SICAV has two types of shares: investor shares and promoter shares.
-The SICAV is thus composed of at least two segregated sub-funds, corresponding to the contributions of the investors and the promoter, respectively.
-Both types of shares have, as a rule, the same rights and obligations: votes are based on the principle of one share, one vote, there are no restrictions for a holder of one category of shares to hold also shares of the other category, and the creation of preference shares is expressly prohibited.
+It is thus composed of at least two segregated sub-funds, corresponding respectively to the contributions of the investors and the promoter.
+Both types of shares have, as a rule, the same rights and obligations: votes are based on the principle of one share, one vote; there are no restrictions for a holder of one category of shares to also hold shares of the other category; and the creation of preference shares is expressly prohibited.
 There are important exceptions to the principle of equal treatment among the shareholders.
-The obligation to provide for the minimum capital contribution, as well as the duty to maintain the required capital adequacy requirements for self-managed SICAVs, rest only upon the holders of promoter shares who have the exclusive competence to resolve on the dissolution of the SICAV, to close a sub-fund and to request FINMA to liquidate the SICAV for cause.
+For instance, the obligation to provide for the minimum capital contribution, as well as the duty to maintain the required capital adequacy for self-managed SICAVs, fall solely upon the holders of promoter shares who have the exclusive competence to resolve on the dissolution of the SICAV, to close a sub-fund and to request FINMA to liquidate the SICAV for cause.